nextcord/nextcord/CONTRIBUTING.md

 ### Building the Docs

-To install the documentation dependencies, run `pip install -r docs/requirements.txt` in the root of the project.

 To build the docs that will autocompile on file changes, run `task docs` then open `http://localhost:8069` in your browser.

 ### Versioning